Instructor: John R. Marks, IV

 - After logging into the class portal, there will be a link listed for this course.
 The course site is the main communication resource for the class.
 Here you can get help, talk to other students, retrieve your grades, and generally keep up with course news and announcements.

-- Students must have access to a computer.
+- Students must have access to a computer (not merely a tablet or phone)

 - No books are required for the course, all materials will be available online.